 The consolidated financial statements of the Group have been prepared in conformity with Philippine Financial Reporting Standards (PFRS), except for the recognition of fair value gain on real estate properties transferred by the Parent Company to PGI as equity contribution, which have been taken up in the books and records of the Parent Company at cost instead of fair value as required under PFRS 3, Business Combination.
 This was a case of an extremely rare circumstance in which management concluded that compliance with a requirement in PFRS would be so misleading that it would conflict with the objectives of the consolidated financial statements set out in the Framework.
 Because of this circumstance, the management of the Parent Company reduced the perceived misleading aspects of compliance by complying with the disclosures stated in Note 30.
-The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS) and Interpretations Committee (PIC) and the International Financial Reporting Interpretations Committee (IFRIC), which have been approved by the Financial Reporting Standards Council (FRSC) and adopted by the SEC.
+The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS) and Interpretations issued by the former Standing Interpretations Committee (SIC), the Philippine Interpretations Committee (PIC) and the International Financial Reporting Interpretations Committee (IFRIC), which have been approved by the Financial Reporting Standards Council (FRSC) and adopted by the SEC.